 - If you have registered and need to cancel your plans, please let us know ASAP by calling 785-272-8681, ext.
 414 or by email at firstname.lastname@example.org

 - If you are interested in attending but don't enjoy crowds, we recommend that you visit in the afternoon when the crowd is traditionally smaller.

 - Admission to the museum is free on this day, but everyone attending must stop at the admission table whether they have registered in advance or not.
-This allows us to get an accurate count of those attending as well as pass out stickers for free admission, maps, and other materials.
+This allows us to get an accurate count of those attending and to pass out stickers for free admission, maps, and other materials.

-- Lunch space is limited on Kansas Day and available on a first-come first-served basis.
+- Lunch space is limited on Kansas Day and is available on a first-come first-served basis.

 - Make sure each teacher has a copy of the information on this page and a map of the Kansas Day at the Museum event.
-Ask him/her to review the materials.
+Ask him/her to review the materials ahead of time.

-- Plan to check-in your group at the admission table, and read the check-in information about this below ahead of time.
+- Plan to check-in your group at the admission table, and read the check-in information below ahead of time.

 - Label boxes that contain your lunches.

 - Bring plastic trash bags to store your coats in.
 The museum does not have enough coat bins or coat racks to accommodate the volume of Kansas Day visitors.
 Please plan to leave your coats on the bus or bag them in labeled plastic bags and store them with your group's lunches.